Indonesia: General Information

 CRIME AND SAFETY

 Indonesia is a fairly safe country with some very friendly people, particularly for the type of tourism activities we will be undertaking on our tour.
-However, street crime and pickpocketing are a concern in the big cities, tourist areas, and airports.
+However, street crime and pickpocketing are a concern in the big cities, tourist areas, ports, and airports.
 Take particular care of your passport and bank cards.
 Credit card fraud and scams are common.
 If you do any sightseeing or arrive ahead of the tour or stay later, only book taxis with a reputable firm (such as Bluebird, Silverbird, or Express), your hotel should be able to book these for you or you can use the official desks at the airports.
 Avoid unlicensed and lookalike competitors.

 Please store any personal items in hotel safety deposit boxes, though note that many of the places we stay on our Indonesian tours will not have such facilities, so the best advice is probably to not bring anything of value that isn’t really essential to the tour (e.g. jewelry etc.).